top of page

 EFFICIENCY (ECONOMIC): is the market situation where consumer and producer economic welfare are maximized.
 This occurs when the buyers with the greatest demand are those that consume the product, the sellers with the lowest costs are the ones that produce the product, and all possible mutually beneficial transactions between buyers and sellers are executed.
 Economic efficiency is the natural outcome of a free, competitive market for a private good in the absence of market imperfections such as externalities, information asymmetries, and market power.

-ELASTICITY (PRICE): the sensitivity of the quantities demanded or supplied to price changes.
+ELASTICITY (PRICE): refers to the sensitivity of the quantities demanded or supplied to price changes.

 ENTREPRENEUR: the person who assumes the risk of organizing economic resources to produce goods and services that are more valuable than their original inputs.
 First used in the mid 18th century and originates from the old French word entreprendre.
 The literal meaning of the word entrepreneur is 'the one who undertakes'.